 Eventually a holistic assessment of excellence in education in a medical, dental or veterinary school may be made.
 In the first instance, specific aspects will serve as a focus for the assessment.
-Five areas have been selected for the awards.
+Six areas have been selected for the awards.
 These are:

 The criteria were refined following a series of pilot studies and a consultation process.